xcart/xcart-docs/_pages/kb_en/modules/usps/configuration_and_setup.md

    * **Auto enable new USPS shipping methods**: This option will automatically add all new USPS shipping methods to your system.
 They will not be enabled for customers automatically though.

-Don't forget to save the changes when the USPS shipping configuration is complete.
+Be sure to save the changes when your USPS shipping configuration is complete.

 ## Data Provider = USPS
 If you want to use plain U.S.P.S. as your U.S.P.S. data provider, you need to specify _USPS_ in the **Data provider** field.
 ![usps.png]({{site.baseurl}}/attachments/ref_whrpZnV3/usps.png)

-You simply need to specify your **User ID** provided by USPS as well as **USPS API server URL**.
+In the **User ID**, you need to specify the User ID provided to you by USPS.

-Enter the URL provided to you by U.S.P.S. in the notification about your successful registration for the U.S. Postal Service's Web Tools Application Program Interfaces.
+In the **USPS API server URL** field, you need to specify the URL provided to you by U.S.P.S. in the notification about your successful registration for the U.S. Postal Service's Web Tools Application Program Interfaces.
 For example: http://stg-production.shippingapis.com/ShippingApi.dll http://production.shippingapis.com/ShippingAPI.dll